jasongrimes/fretboardfoundation/_pages/book.md

 slug: book
 layout: page
 class: book-page
-abstract: This is a free book about learning guitar for intermediate guitarists.
-It aims to organize and simplify the information needed for fluency on guitar, and to be a thorough reference for playing by ear, chords and harmony, and scales and melody.
 ---

 ![Fretboard Foundation logo](assets/logos/logo-wide.svg)

 <div class="chapter-abstract color-callout-dark">
-  {{page.abstract}}
+This is a free book about learning guitar for intermediate guitarists.
+Its aim is to organize and simplify all the information needed to achieve fluency on guitar, including playing by ear, chords and harmony, and scales and melody.
 </div>

 <div class="font-larger" markdown="block">